house lock

-Whilst your home insurance covers the financial loss you suffer as a result of a break-in, nothing can protect you from the emotional trauma and shock suffered when a stranger ransacks your home and rummages through your belongings.
+Whilst your home insurance covers the financial loss you suffer because of a break-in, nothing can protect you from the emotional trauma and shock suffered when a stranger ransacks your home and rummages through your belongings.
 However, there is a lot you can do to help prevent it from happening in the first place.

 Fit five-lever mortice deadlocks (or their equivalent) to all external doors and you should lock these doors even if you are out for just a short time.

-When you go on holiday, cancel all deliveries, i.e. milk, newspapers etc. Inform your local Garda station that you will be away.
+When you go on holiday, cancel all deliveries, i.e. milk, newspapers etc. Inform your local Garda station that you will be away and DO NOT post "check-ins" or holiday photos until you return, as burglars often monitor social feeds.

 • How entry was gained to your property;